 Indicator 7: Program Spell Duration.
+This indicator uses data from the Survey of Income and Program Participation (SIPP).
 One critical aspect of dependence is how long individuals receive means-tested assistance.
 This indicator provides information on short, medium and long spells of welfare receipt for each of the three major means-tested programs - AFDC/TANF, the SNAP, and SSI.